Potential National Hockey League expansion: Phoenix

+Professional ice hockey in the Phoenix area dates back to 1967 with the Phoenix Roadrunners of the Western Hockey League, which later joined the World Hockey Association in 1974 before folding in 1977.
+The name was reused by several teams prior to the arrival of the Arizona Coyotes in various leagues between 1977 to 1997, including the Central Hockey League, the Pacific Hockey League, and the International Hockey League.
+The name was also adopted by the ECHL team from 2005 to 2009 after the Coyotes' arrival.
+The area also briefly hosted the Phoenix Mustangs of the West Coast Hockey League from 1997 to 2001.

-During the sale of the Arizona Coyotes' assets to Ryan Smith and their transfer to Salt Lake City after the 2023–24 season, it was announced that rather than function as an official relocation, the Coyotes franchise instead was marked "inactive" by the NHL, with the Utah Mammoth considered an expansion team in a similar manner to the Cleveland Browns and Baltimore Ravens.
+During the sale of the Coyotes' assets to Ryan Smith and their transfer to Salt Lake City after the 2023–24 season, it was announced that rather than function as an official relocation, the Coyotes franchise instead was marked "inactive" by the NHL, with the Utah Mammoth considered an expansion team in a similar manner to the Cleveland Browns and Baltimore Ravens.
 Former Coyotes owner Alex Meruelo remained part of the NHL Board of Governors and retained the rights to the Coyotes brand; Meruelo also was granted a five-year window to build a new arena in the Phoenix area, after which he would have been awarded a new expansion franchise acting as a "reactivated" Coyotes.

 Two months after being granted the aforementioned opportunity, Meruelo stepped away as owner of the Coyotes, ending the initial possibility of an automatic reactivation; PHNX Sports journalist Craig Morgan later stated there are other suitors who are interested in bringing an NHL team back, and Phoenix remains on the table for future expansion.

 Mat Ishbia, owner of the Phoenix Suns and Phoenix Mercury, has shown interest in bringing the NHL back to Phoenix.
 Ishbia stated he was disappointed that Arizona was without an NHL team, and would try to fix that in the near future.

 In 2025, newly-elected Maricopa County Board of Supervisors Chair Tom Galvin announced the formation of a committee of political and business leaders to bring the NHL back to Phoenix, meeting with Gary Bettman over Zoom before Christmas in 2024.
 Former Coyotes' captain Shane Doan's wife Andrea was named chair of the committee later in September of that year.
+In June 2026, the NHL Board of Governors stated that they were still interested in Phoenix.
+In August 2026, Jeff Marek said that the NHL would return to Phoenix through expansion at some point while Daly said that talks were still underway with Phoenix.
+In September 2026, Daly confirmed that there were two groups looking to receive an expansion team in Phoenix and that same month, the Board of Governors stated that an update to expansion could be delivered in December and that Phoenix was still on the table.